 In the words of the Harvard Business Review, “an ESG reckoning is coming.”
 In past decades, leaders could make bold ESG claims without backing them up, and claim ignorance when they proved untrue.
 Today’s consumers and investors expect business leaders to know the truth and share it.

-As David Perez, chief underwriting officer of Global Risk Solutions at Liberty Mutual Insurance, says: “Environmental and social consciousness are really becoming a table-stake requirement for many consumers and investors.
-Both want to know that businesses are transparent and showing their progress on these key issues.”
+Today, environmental and social consciousness are really becoming a table-stake requirement for many consumers and investors.
+Both want to know that businesses are transparent and showing their progress on these key issues.

 Specific examples of how companies might be affected: